 Waterloo's defeat dropped their record down to 5-17.
 As for Southeast, their win bumped their record up to 8-14.

-Both squads will have to hit the road in their upcoming matches.
-Waterloo will take on East Palestine in a tournament on Tuesday.
+Waterloo didn't take long to hit the court again: they've already played their next match, a 3-0 loss against East Palestine on the 14th.
 As for Southeast, after both having extra time off, they and Canton Central Catholic will shake off the cobwebs and hit the court against one another at 7:00 p.m. on Thursday.

 Article generated by infoSentience based on data entered on MaxPreps